Ashes of Time

-Ashes of Time (東邪西毒) is a 1994 Hong Kong film written and directed by Wong Kar-wai, and inspired by characters from Jin Yong's novel The Legend of the Condor Heroes.
-In September 1994, it was selected to compete for the Golden Lion at the 51st Venice International Film Festival.
-Director Wong Kar Wai regards the film as his most important work.
+Ashes of Time is a 1994 Hong Kong wuxia film written and directed by Wong Kar-wai, starring Leslie Cheung, Tony Leung Ka-fai, Brigitte Lin, Tony Leung Chiu-Wai, Carina Lau, Charlie Yeung, Jacky Cheung, and Maggie Cheung.
+The film serves as a backstory for some characters from the novel The Legend of the Condor Heroes by Jin Yong.
+It was selected in September 1994 to compete for the Golden Lion at the 51st Venice International Film Festival.